smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
-And so we started just writing down a list of what the original demo env had consisted of.

-So, firstly, what got deployed?
-CLICK Well, everything.
-All of our apps.

-Secondly, the database was populated up front with all of the demo accounts CLICK, so we would call that, like, seed or fixture data.

-And then the entire database was reset with every deployment, CLICK so it relied on these short-lived databases.
+So, firstly, what got deployed? **CLICK** Well, everything.
+All of our apps. _(PAUSE)_ Secondly, the database was populated up front with all of the demo accounts **CLICK**, so we would call that, like, seed or fixture data. _(PAUSE)_ And then _to keep that data fresh_ the entire database was reset with every deployment, **CLICK** so it relied on these short-lived databases.

-Then at first we deployed this thing on Sundays, but that got to be too painful so we switched to monthly deployments, and WHEN THAT got too painful, we just started deploying only when we needed to.
-CLICK So I would call it "push button" deploys, but it was really "push button and cross fingers"
+Then at first we deployed this thing on Sundays, but that got to be too painful so we switched to monthly deployments, and WHEN THAT got too painful, we just started deploying only when we needed to. **CLICK** So I would call it "push button" deploys, but it was really "push button and cross fingers"

 Lastly, who owned it?
-Well, CLICK us.
+Well, **CLICK** us.
 The engineering team closest to the need for its existence (and most incentivized to do the work).
 And so, now that we had this list, we started to cross things out.
 -->

 ---